retention curves for android apps

 “Users try out a lot of apps but decide which ones they want to ‘stop using’ within the first three-to-seven days.
 For ‘decent’ apps, the majority of users retained for seven days stick around much longer.
 The key to success is to get the users hooked during that critical first three-to-seven day period.” – Ankit Jain, Head of Search and Discovery, Google Play.

-• Value the users’ time.
-Don’t make them swipe through a zillion text-heavy screens before they can try the app features by themselves.
+Value the users’ time.
+Please don’t make them swipe through a zillion text-heavy screens before they can try the app features.

 slideshare

-Include screenshots or drawings to better illustrate your points.
-Don’t state the obvious (do your users really need to know that the button button allows them to like something?).
-And don’t forget to include the progress indicators.
+Include screenshots or drawings to illustrate your points better.
+Don’t state the obvious, and remember to include the progress indicators.

 slideshare

-• Teach by doing.
-Walk the users through the main actions they can take inside of your app and let them see the results for themselves.
-Don’t present all your features upfront if your app is fairly complex.
+Teach by doing.
+Walk the users through the main actions they can take in your app, and let them see the results themselves.
+Only present some of your features upfront if your app is fairly complex.

 smashing magazine